 Who Is Hugh Grant?

 A consummate bachelor, Hugh Grant has been in a few long-term relationships but never married.
-He dated model Elizabeth Hurley from 1986 to 2000 (the couple founded Simian Films together) and dated socialite heiress Jemima Khan for three years.
+He dated model and actress Elizabeth Hurley from 1986 to 2000 (the couple founded Simian Films together) and dated socialite heiress Jemima Khan for three years.

 “What has surprised me most is, I think, how enchanting I am as a father,” he told People during an interview in 2015.
 “I break my own heart, I’m so nice.”